google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 Kamila Shamsie

-This is my third book by Kamila Shamsie.
-By the end of each book I am pleasently surprised at how much I liked the read.
-This in particular is a moving and aching tale of love and loss.
-Her books span to two or more countries in every book, hence gives you a ride to different scenes, languages and culture.
-She describes details in a very intetesting way.
+Burnt Shadows is my third book by Kamila Shamsie.
+Each book pleasantly surprised me as I like the read her.
+This book in particular is a moving ans well as an aching tale of love and loss.
+Her books span to two or more countries, hence give you a ride to different scenes, languages and culture.
+She describes details in an interesting way.
 You will feel transported to a world she creates.

-This is a beautiful story of loss, hope, love and belonging.
-Hiriko is a Japanese girl who survives in Nagasaki bombing and lives with its scars and the loss of her love Konard.
-She then moves to Delhi where she finds a friend for life that is Elizabeth, who is Konard’s sister.
+Burnt Shadows is a beautiful story of loss, hope, love and belonging.
+Hiriko is a Japanese girl who survived the Nagasaki bombing.
+She lives with the scars and loss of her love Konard.
+She then moves to Delhi where she finds a friend for life.
+She is Elizabeth, who is Konard’s sister.
 She finds love and longing to live in Sajjad.
 Partition happens and they settle in Karachi for good.
 Sajjad and Hiriko both lost their home and dreams.
 They start life in Karachi.
-They have a son Raza who also struggles to find his place in his surroundings from being Japanese to Pakistani to Afghanistani.
-Then there is Henry, who is a British by birth yet lives and serves America.
+Their son Raza who also struggles to find his place in the surroundings from Japan to Pakistan towards Afghanistan.
+Then there is Henry, who is British by birth yet lives and serves America.

-There are different characters in the story yet they are all important characters.
-Everyone is given due share in the story and each one brings a certain element to the over all scene.
+There are different characters in Burnt Shadows yet they are all important.
+Kamila gives everyone a due share in the Burnt Shadows.
+Each one brings a certain element to the overall scene.
 Character development is wonderful.
-Seemingly unimportant people will come back later with such a powerful impact that leave readers surprised and in awe.
+Seemingly unimportant people will come back later with such a powerful impact that leaves readers surprised and in awe.

 Critical Analysis by Sidra Javed